jacksonmalms/configure-ad/README.md

 <img src="https://i.imgur.com/Ig6FsqZ.jpg"/>
 </p>
 <p>
 Go back into Client-1 and notice that we are now getting replies back from DC-1 with the ping -t command.
-(FYI if you hit Ctrl + C in command prompt it will stop whatever command that is currently being exceuted)
+(FYI if you hit Ctrl + C in command prompt it will stop whatever command that is currently being executed)
 </p>
 <br />